dhvanilvaghasiya/alwaysblue/README.md

 ## Steps

+(1) Run the following command to install node modules in the project directory

+### `npm install`

+By default, npm install will install all modules listed as dependencies in package.json.

-In the project directory, you can run:
+(2) Now, in the project directory, you can run:

 ### `npm start`